Dlu6/Mayday_EC/mhu-wiki/docs/intro.md

 ## Getting Started

-New to MHU Helpline?
+New to Mayday Helpline?
 Start here to learn the basics:

 - [System Overview](./intro.md) - Understand the core components of the system
 - [User Guide](./intro.md) - Learn how to use the system as an agent